 If you have hard water I would recommend some of that wonderful scrubby paste from Shaklee first and then make sure you rinse it off.
 To finish spray your vinegar and wipe it off with a paper towel because that will leave a glorious shiny and clear finish!
 Do this in your subsequent bathrooms, if you have more than one.

-#5 House Cleaning Tips for A Shiny Kitchen
+#5 Tips for House Cleaning and Having A Shiny Kitchen

 Now on to the kitchen.
-I think it is essential and basic to do the dishes first!
+If you want to clean house faster I think it is essential and basic to do the dishes first!
 Make sure this includes any glasses or coffee cups lying around the house.
 It is also a good time to clean the coffee pot.